Lorenzo Peli

-Lorenzo Peli (born 24 January 2000) is an Italian football player who plays for club Pianese.
+Lorenzo Peli (born 24 January 2000) is an Italian professional footballer who plays for club Pianese.

 Club career

 Atalanta

 Peli is a product of Atalanta youth teams and started playing and won the title for their Under-19 squad in the 2018–19 season.

 In the 2017–18 and 2018–19 seasons he was called up to the senior squad on several occasions, but did not make any appearances.

 Loan to Como

 He joined the newly-promoted Serie C club Como on loan in July 2019.

 He made his professional Serie C debut for Como in September 2019 in a game against Renate.
 He substituted Alessandro Gabrielloni in the 81st minute.

 Loan to Reggina

 In August 2020 he went to Reggina (newly promoted to Serie B) on loan.

 Return to Como

 In January 2021 he returned to Como on loan.
 The loan was extended on 16 July 2021.

 Loans to Novara and Pontedera

 On 15 July 2022, Peli joined Novara on loan.
 The loan was terminated early on 31 January 2023.
 On the same day, Peli was loaned to Pontedera in Serie C.